Content is copyright © KatsBits™ 2000-2013. All Rights Reserved.

 If, on the other hand, the mesh needs to have an 'inside' this means 'forcing' double or two-sided polygons.
 This is done through duplicating and inverting (relative to the orientation of the original face the duplication came from) a face so its normal point inwards, the end result being two identical faces, back-to-back.
 Because standard double-sided polygons are created this way, the duplicate will also carry the same 'face data' as the original - the same materials, UVW's, textures, etc are copied onto the inverted face when duplicated, resulting in both being identical (except for the orientation).

-Design Note: this is one of the reason why polygons have face normals because they are used to determine the orientation a given polygon is facing.
+Design note: this is one reason why polygons have face normals; they are the mechanism through which the orientation a given face is determined (which direction it faces and it's general position).

 Now whilst it is technically possible to render a standard two-faced mesh with different materials on either side, it can only generally be done through some relatively complex calculations that have to differentiate and then determine how materials and surface properties are assigned to any duplicate faces in such a way as to mean they become independent elements from the original.
 This all requires precious resources and processing time to render to screen, in essence;

-mesh » duplication » invert » mat lookup » assign » render
+mesh surfaces » duplicate » invert » mat lookup » duplicate » make unique » assign » render

 However, because it's generally a good idea to do things as 'cheaply' as possible, the best way to actually achieve a two-sided mesh with different material assignments is to use two separate meshes like this;